tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

     Failed Attempt
     ```

 1. Leave the console application running.
-It will attempt to access the API app infinitely until it is successful.
+It will attempt to access the Web App infinitely until it is successful.

 1. Return to your currently open browser window displaying the **Azure portal**.